byrobingames/heyzap/README.md

   * Rewarded Video Support.
   * Allows you to specify min amount of time between interstitial displays (to avoid annoying your users).
   * Allows you to specify min amount of calls to interstitial before it actually gets displayed (to avoid annoying your users).
-  * Included SDK's: Heyzap SDK, Leadbolt SDK,
+  * Included SDK's: Heyzap SDK

 **TODO**
 - Banner support (Admob, iAd, Facebook Audience Network)
-- 3rd-party networks (Admob,Apple iad, AppLovin,Chartboost, Facebook Audience Network, Opera (AdColony), Unityads, Vungle, MdotM)
+- 3rd-party networks (Admob,Apple iad, AppLovin,Chartboost, Facebook Audience Network, Opera (AdColony), Unityads, Vungle, MdotM,Leadbolt SDK)

 ## How to Install
 Download zip file on the right of the screen. ![download](http://www.byrobingames.com/stencyl/heyzap/download.png) on this page https://github.com/byrobingames/heyzap<br />